 Step 1: Create a pattern for your string art.
 I searched Google for “Minnesota blank map” and printed two copies of a map that was bigger than a normal 8 1/2 x 11 inch piece of paper.
 Then I just combined the two prints using tape.

-Trace the outline of your pattern onto your tracing paper.
+tracing paper.
 Use pencil first; then, when you’re happy with it, trace over it with a pen or marker.
 Using a pencil first is a great idea if you have a state with more intricate border details (I’m look at you, Minnesota, Maryland, Washington, Maine, Virginia, North Carolina…)

 Step 2: Cut the pattern out and tape it on your backdrop.
 Then, begin nailing your nails in around the pattern.
 My neighbors probably hated me this day.